q-flux/SOEN341/README.md

 * **Sourabh Rajeev Badagandi** - *Initial work*
 * **Vinita Singh** - *Initial work*
 * **Amit Kumar Dey** - *Initial work*

+# Project status

+Currently, we are creating a user story for the project and breaking  it down to individual tasks.
+The documentation will be found in milestone "sprint 1"